kotlin-hands-on/hands-on/Building Web Applications with React and Kotlin JS/07_Using_Packages_From_NPM.md

 }
 ```

-Above our `ReactPlayer` usage site in `VideoPlayer.kt`, let's add the two share buttons (in a `styledDiv` for a layout that is a bit nicer).
+Above our `reactPlayer` usage site in `VideoPlayer.kt`, let's add the two share buttons (in a `styledDiv` for a layout that is a bit nicer).

 ```kotlin
 styledDiv {